France was the 2nd country that I visited. Seeing so it was many moons ago and I was less of a refined gentleman, I have no photos of the event.

 And to be honest, there isn’t that much to write about.
-I did very French things like drink expensive coffee in pretentious places and ate my bodyweight in croissants.
+I did very French things like drink expensive coffee in pretentious places and ate my body weight in croissants.
 I watched mimers in the street and didn’t find them quite as endearing as everyone else seemed to find them.
-I ate food which now makes me wince because the older and better-read me now knows the truth behind it.
+I ate food that now makes me wince because the older and better-read me now knows the truth behind it.
 (Foie gras?!
 N’importe quoi!!)

-This poignant period of my life gave birth to my; ‘French Accent Goggles Syndrome.’
+This significant period of my life gave birth to my ‘French Accent Goggles Syndrome.’
 A serious, debilitating and chronic condition, which renders me mentally paralysed and unable to use logic when hearing a woman speak in ze sexy Franglais.

 Maybe I didn’t try enough.
 Maybe it’s because I like polite people and I found the French anything but.
-Maybe it’s because Western Europe just doesn’t seem to ‘do it’ for me.
+Maybe it’s because Western Europe just didn’t seem to ‘do it‘ for me at the time.

 I simply didn’t love France and you will not be seeing me proudly sharing enthusiastic photos in front of the Eiffel Tower, or pretending to be calm in the queue at Le Louvre.
 If you’re a Francophile and this post has gotten your French Knickers in a twist, then je suis désolé.
 We’ll just have to agree to disagree.